steph-xue/network/README.md

 <br>

 ### Edit Post
-Users can edit the content of their own posts.
-Clicking the edit button on a post opens a pop up form where the content can be updated and saved, and the post updates in place without reloading the page.
+Users can edit the content of their own posts, but not posts made by other users.
+Clicking "Edit" on a post opens a pop up form prefilled with its current content, and clicking "Save Changes" sends the update straight to the backend, so the post refreshes in place without reloading the page.

 <p align="center"><b>Edit Button</b></p>
 <p align="center"><img src="/network/static/network/images/edit_button.png?raw=true" alt="Edit Button" width="700"></p>